 Cycling to work

-The Cycling to Work programme is a Government initiative, created to get more people riding bicycles to work.
+The Cycle to Work Scheme is a Government initiative, created to get more people riding bicycles to work.
 Helping the environment, improving health and wellbeing and saving money in the process.

-The Association of Cycle Traders estimate that c.200,000 UK employees commenced cycling to work in 2011 thanks to the Government initiative.
+The Association of Cycle Traders estimate that c.200,000 UK employees started cycling to work in 2011 thanks to the Government initiative.

-The cycling to work programme offers employees the opportunity to hire a bicycle and necessary safety equipment from their employer achieving significant savings off the usual purchase price.
+The Cycle to Work Scheme offers employees the opportunity to hire a bicycle and necessary safety equipment from their employer achieving significant savings off the usual purchase price.

 How the scheme works

 - The employer enters into an arrangement with a facilitator or individual retailer to supply bicycles and safety equipment to their employees.

-- The employer sets the parameters of the programme with regards to the employees to be offered the programme, the maximum purchase value (up to £1000) and the time window of the programme, along with the financing arrangements for the cycling equipment.
+- The employer sets the parameters of the scheme with regards to the employees who will be offered access to it, the maximum purchase value (up to £1000) and the time window of the scheme, along with the financing arrangements for the cycling equipment.

 - The employee receives a secure, personalised payment card or voucher

 - The employee visits one of the national network of specialist retailers and chooses the bike and safety equipment they wish to hire and the retailer validates the voucher at point of sale.

 - The employee notifies the employer to commence salary sacrifice deductions agreed with the employee for the period of the hire agreement, usually 12 months.

 - The cost of hiring the equipment is deducted via the employee's salary prior to tax deductions, thereby enabling the employee to save the tax and national insurance on the hire amount.

 At the end of the hire period

-For the full term of the programme the bicycle is hired to the employee by the employer.
+For the full term of the scheme the bicycle is hired to the employee by the employer.